Advertisement

-For the second time as sovereign, King Charles will oversee the Trooping the Colour celebrations to commemorate the King’s Birthday holiday.
+For the third time as sovereign, King Charles will oversee the Trooping the Colour celebrations to commemorate the King’s Birthday holiday in 2025.

-With the ceremony fast approaching, Now To Love has your guide for everything you need to know about the upcoming festivities.
+With the ceremony fast approaching, Woman’s Day has rounded up everything you need to know about the upcoming festivities.

 IS IT ACTUALLY KING CHARLES’ BIRTHDAY?